cjihrig/nuisance/README.md

 ## Configuration Options

-- `strategies` (array) - An array of strings, representing the authentication strategies to be tested.
+- `strategies` (array) - An array of strings or objects, representing the authentication strategies to be tested.
 The strategies are tested one at a time.
 As soon as one strategy fails, no additional strategies are tried.
+If an array element is a string, it must be the name of an existing auth strategy.
+If an array element is an object, it must adhere to the following schema.
+  - `name` (string) - The name of the auth strategy to test.